AdrianTorjKobza/Products_and_Tools/RISC-V_Visualizer/README.md

 1. Go to [console.anthropic.com](https://console.anthropic.com/) and create an API key
 2. Open the visualizer and paste the key (`sk-ant-...`) into the key bar at the top
-3. Click **Save** — the status indicator turns green
+3. Click **Save** - the status indicator turns green.
+Key validation is perfomed during runtime.
-4. Step through or run your program — each instruction gets a plain-English explanation in the log
+4. Step through or run your program - each instruction gets a plain-English explanation in the log

 The key is stored only in memory for the current session and never sent anywhere other than the Anthropic API.
 Close the tab and it's gone.